kmanjiri/FormBuilder/README.md

     6. access form validtion or control validation states from outer components
     7. unique id generation for every form control
     8. manipulate states of form control from outside using setter getter function for value and it will trigger change event which will keep the formdata updated with values changed from outisde
+    9. custom validators supported
+    10. Use error message box as info box like this - form.controls.rating.useInfoBox(true);

 What can be improved